San Francisco Motorcycle Accident Lawyer

 Your helmet can prove to be a valuable piece of evidence should your case go to trial, so don’t alter it in any way.
 Take a picture of it at the scene if possible.
 Your helmet can help show a jury that you didn’t contribute to your own injuries and that you took reasonable precautions to avoid becoming hurt in a motorcycle accident.

 The police are busy and may not have had time to speak to all witnesses who were at the accident scene.
-If you collected this information yourself, your San Francisco motorcycle accident attorney can speak with them and collect further evidence to help your case.
+If you collected this information yourself, your accident attorney in San Francisco can speak with them and collect further evidence to help your case.

 Other Forensic Evidence